nighterrors/notes/WebDev/HTML.md

 HTML is a markup language, which means it consists of two main components:

-- The display text, that's going to be rendered in browser window (or red by a screen reader or other assistive software),
+- The display text, that's going to be rendered in browser window (or read by a screen reader or other assistive software),
 - And the markup, that gives contextual info to the browser (or assistive software) how to render the text.
 	<aside>This contextual info used to be largely overlooked and all that mattered was the visual representation. <!--TODO: But now search engines and AI beside assistive tech needs more context in a way that visual just don't cut it any more...--></aside>